ThimbleFire/ThimbleFire.github.io/_posts/2023-07-20-ReldawinDesign.md

 ### Minimap

 If the player gets a papyrus they can start recording map data.
-This item does not take up an inventory slot, however it is dropped on death.
+This item does not take up an inventory slot.

 ### Items

 #### Rune Stones

 Runestones are to be incredibly rare drops when performing gathering actions.
-Starting at Zos and working backwards in the below list the droprate is 0.00001 ° n, giving the Af rune the highest chance to do at 0.00016.

-Af, Afn, Mer, Esh, Null, Lor, Ren, Odd, Nemen, Aki, Fay, Reegr, Leth, Vi, Bach, Zos.
+In ascending order of rarity there's Af, Afn, Mer, Esh, Null, Lor, Ren, Odd, Nemen, Aki, Fay, Reegr, Leth, Vi, Bach, Zos.

 #### Equipment

-Items aren't dropped by NPCs and can only be aquired by manufacturing.
+Equioment isn't dropped by NPCs and can only be aquired by manufacturing.
 Items cannot be upgraded and all manufactured items of the same type are equal.
 Certain weapon types however are better vs. certain armour types.
-Players can produce socketable variants at a hefty cost which can have rune stones inserted to give the item prefixes and suffixes depending on the order the sigils were inserted.
+Players can produce socketable variants at a hefty cost which can have rune stones inserted to give them item prefixes and suffixes depending on the order the stones were inserted.
 These artefacts are insanely rare.

 ### Recipes